Listen To The Landscape

 Ponder Your Patio’s Purpose

-Think about how you’ll use the space.
-Is it just for family, or will you regularly entertain 25 or 30 people?
+Think about how you’ll use the outdoor living space.
+Is it just for family, or will you regularly invite 25 to 30 people for outdoor entertaining?

-Will you need an outdoor barbecue?
+Will you need an outdoor grilling space?
 An entire outdoor kitchen?
 Pondering a pergola?
-And what about seating?
+And what about an outdoor fireplace?
 Think about its use first, and that might inspire the shape.

 Let Neave In On Your Backyard Patio Design Plans